ankitbko/blog/_posts/2026-05-02-hosted-agents-part-2.md

     }'
 ```

 The response includes an `agent_session_id`.
-Let's verify we can see the session when listing with the same isolation key:
+Let's verify we can see the session when listing with the same user key:

 ```bash
 # List sessions with user-A's key — the session shows up